marceloburegio/ClassesGenerator-PHP/README.md

 Para criar o cadastro de um novo 'sistemas' utilize a console do MySQL.
 Após criado o 'sistema', selecionar o mesmo para a criação das classes.

 ## EN:
-This project was initially created in 2008 to easily and automate the code generation to the basic classes of a PHP system.
+This project was initially created in 2008 to easily and automate the code generation of the basic classes of a PHP system.

 To use it, follow the steps:
 * Create a MySQL database by importing the table definitions from the file '\database\geradorweb.sql'